hdegen/MyOnlineRPG-IntroPage/README.md

 You can validade my project by looking at the 'credits' tab, since my repository is private.
 The full source-code has grown to 65k lines of code but I have plans to release the game in the future, so that is why it is private.

+It uses JavaScript in the client and server and the Node.js for socket communication, while the database used was the MongoDB.
+It is allowed to have 1 character per account in the DB, but I shall add 2 more character per account in the near future.
+The frontend was developed using a mixture of pure JavaScript and jQuerry and jQuerryUI, using static HTML and CSS only for the basic web configuration.

 Any suggestions or feedback?
 Please let me know!